 - Close all open Chrome windows

-- Open File Explorer and type the following location into the address bar, please replace “NAME” with the name of your Windows user account, or you can follow the path and open each folder.
+- Open File Explorer and type the following location into the address bar; please replace “NAME” with the name of your Windows user account, or you can follow the path and open each folder.
+C:\Users\NAME\AppData\Local\Google\Chrome\User Data\Default.
+If you do not find the Default folder, you may locate your bookmarks in the Profile1 folder.
+Follow the same path but replace the word Default with Profile1.

-- You’ll see your deleted bookmarks when you relaunch Chrome.
+- Rename the Bookmarks file to Bookmarks.
+Old and rename Bookmarks back to Bookmarks.
+You’ll see your deleted bookmarks when you relaunch Chrome.
 Any bookmarks you’ve created since the last time you launched will lose your Chrome.

-FireFox Bookmarks
+Firefox Bookmarks

-- From the dropdown menu, click on Restore.
+- Click Import and Backup.
+From the dropdown menu, click on Restore.
+Select a previous date.

 See Also: 10 Methods To Fix Google Chrome Won’t Open Error